AzureAD/azure-activedirectory-library-for-android/README.md

 // you can manage min log level as well Logger.getInstance().setLogLevel(Logger.LogLevel.Verbose);
 ```
-### Maven Sample project to run on a device
-If you want to build with Maven, you can use the pom.xml at top level
-  * Follow the steps at Prerequests section to setup your maven for android
-  * Setup emulator with SDK 18
-  * go to root folder
-  * mvn clean install
-  * cd samples\hello
-  * mvn android:deploy android:run
-  * You should see app launching
-  * Enter test user credentials to try

 ### Encryption
 ADAL encrypts the tokens and store in SharedPreferences by default.
 You can look at the StorageHelper class to see the details.
 Android introduced AndroidKeyStore for 4.3(API18) secure storage of private keys.
 ADAL uses that for API18 and above.
 If you want to use ADAL for lower SDK versions, you need to provide secret key at AuthenticationSettings.INSTANCE.setSecretKey